Prospective Degree Student

 - The 15 credit hours, GPA requirement, and prerequisite courses (if any) must be completed within two full academic years.

-- A PDS student with a grade point average (GPA) less than 2.0 should visit the Office of Student Success before registering for a subsequent term.
+- A PDS student with a grade point average (GPA) less than 2.0 should meet with the START Office.
 The student will normally be put on probation.

 - Upon completion of no more than 15 credit hours, the student must apply for admission to a degree program.